aliaksei-by/zulip-telegram/README.md

 # Zulip to Telegram gate

-This bot forwards messages from Zulip, in which keywords are mentioned, to a Telegram Bot.
+This bot forwards messages from Zulip channels, in which keywords are mentioned, to a Telegram Bot.
+It also forwards private messages from Zulip.

-# Setup
+## Setup

 The configuration setup is intuitive and requires no special explanations.